 At Olympia, we believe medically assisted weight loss is the best option.
 Why?
 It combines several treatment types listed above (done correctly) to form one powerful weapon against obesity — replacing weight-loss medication with specially formulated vitamin injectables or oral supplements that are designed to help reduce appetite, build muscle and promote a healthy immune system.

 If medical supervision is performed by a professional physician, there shouldn’t be any disadvantages associated with this form of treatment.
 This is because the physician plays an active role in the monitoring and adjusting of treatment based on how the patient is responding to the treatment.
+A reputable healthcare provider will select a medical weight loss program based on your goals that’s safe and effective.

 Finding the Right Treatment for You